Glycolic Acid Peel

 How it Works

-The glycolic acid peel is meant to show results gradually.
-If you have never had this treatment before, the most dramatic results will appear after about 6-8 treatments.
-From that point forward, the glycolic acid peel can be used as an upkeep measure – approximately once per month – to assist your natural skin cycle with shedding dead cells and clearing out your pores.
+The glycolic acid peel is meant to show improvement gradually.* If you have never had this treatment before, the most dramatic improvement will appear after several treatments.* From that point forward, the glycolic acid peel can be used as an upkeep measure to assist your natural skin cycle with shedding dead cells and clearing out your pores.*

 When you visit California Skin Institute for a glycolic acid peel, one of our Aestheticians will thoroughly cleanse your face to remove any dirt or oil buildup.* This is essential to ensure that the acid can penetrate the skin evenly.
 If possible, please avoid makeup on the day of the procedure.